Solid Cache in Rails 8: When the Database Is the Right Cache

 - Track app metrics: cache hit rate (if available), request p95, DB time per request.

-- Plan rollback: switching cache store back should be a config change, not a rewrite.
+- Keep rollback cheap: switching the cache store back should be a config change, not a rewrite.

 Further Reading

-- Solid Queue in Rails 8: Setup, Recurring Jobs, and Production Config
+- Solid Queue in Rails 8: Setup, Recurring Jobs, and Config

 - How to Deploy Rails 8 Apps with Kamal to a VPS